Bmoney42/Learning/Certifications/A+/Notes.md

     - a wireless router is both a router and an access point ( Extends the wired network onto a wireless network)
     - bridges communication - makes decision based on MAC address

+   Patch Panel Allows for connectiviity to another switch or Vlan without moving the extended connection from the desk to the closet.

+   Firewall -
+    - OSI Layer 4 TCP/UDP
+    - Some Firewalls can filter by application - Next Gen Firewalls
+    - Can Encrypt in/out of the network (Protect traffic)
+    - Can Act As Proxy
+    - Most Firewalls Can be Layer 3 Devices (Routers)

+Power Over Ethernet ( POE )
+   - Smart Cameras (Ring)
+   - Nests
+   - Google Wifi
+   - Access Points
+        - Built In Power - Endspan
+        - in-line / adapter - midspan